-The service provides for the psychological needs of adult patients and their carers whose emotional or mental health problems are either caused by a physical health problem, thought to be making it worse or making it hard to manage.
+The service provides for the psychological needs of adults and their carers whose emotional or mental health problems are either caused by a physical health problem, thought to be making it worse or making it hard to manage.

-Greater understanding of your feelings about your illness and its consequences may produce a greater sense of choice and control.
-People often report positive effects on key relationships and an improved feeling of well-being.
+Greater understanding of your feelings about your illness and its consequences may produce a better sense of choice and control.
+People often report positive effects on key relationships and an improved feeling of wellbeing.

-The challenge of living with chronic pain is often a very hidden one.
-We noticed that not only can you not "see" chronic pain, it is also difficult to easily find the information and resources that could be of help.
-For this reason we have put together a web page which we hope will help: www.sabp.nhs.uk/livingwithpain
+The challenge of living with chronic pain is often a hidden one.
+Not only can you not "see" chronic pain, it is also difficult to easily find the information and resources that could be of help.
+For this reason, we have put together a web page which we hope will help: www.sabp.nhs.uk/livingwithpain

 We have included a range of information from recommended reading material to potentially useful web sites and local resources.

-You will be sent an appointment for an assessment interview and you may be asked t fill in a few questionnaires.
-By the end we would hope to have a clear understanding of the psychological issues and an agreement between the therapist an agreed approach for reaching them.
+You will be sent an appointment for an assessment interview and you may be asked to fill in a few questionnaires.
+By the end we hope to have a clear understanding of the psychological issues and an agreed therapy approach for resolving them.

 Much of what you discuss with your psychologist or counsellor can remain confidential between you.
 However we do have a keep in touch with your doctor and others who may be helping you about anything that might affect the overall plan for your treatment.
 If you have any concerns about confidentiality please raise them at your first session.